nehanandini3/pwn.college_neha/Hello-Hackers.md

 ### Notes:

--When you type a line of text and hit enter, the shell actually parses your input into a command and its arguments.
+- When you type a line of text and hit enter, the shell actually parses your input into a command and its arguments.
--The first word is the command, and the subsequent words are arguments.
+- The first word is the command, and the subsequent words are arguments.
--```echo``` is a simple command that "echoes" all of its arguments back out onto the terminal
+- ```echo``` is a simple command that "echoes" all of its arguments back out onto the terminal